gweissman/icu_ml_ms/manuscript.md

 We used a dataset derived from a prospective cohort study that was conducted from 2013 to 2014 among patients who spent at least three days in an intensive care unit (ICU) [@OcPf8cNA].
 Among 303 patients in the original cohort, 301 (99.3%) had sufficient identifiers to be linked to their original chart in the electronic health record (EHR) to query detailed clinical data.
-Interviews with patients and their surrogate decision makers were used to determine their quality of life prior to ICU admission.
-Mortality status at six months after discharge was determined by review of the EHR and follow-up phone calls with patients and surrogates.
+Quality of life and mortality after six-month following discharge were determined in the original study using phone interviews and review of the EHR.

 ### Outcomes